 Oyster counts and measurements from field sampling by people

 The lowest lunar tides of the year in the area around Lone Cabbage Reef occur during winter.
 These low-tide events de-water oyster reefs allow teams of people to count and measure oysters to document the status and trends of oyster populations (Moore et al., 2020).
 These count data are recorded in the field on datasheets and then entered into a computer by people through a dual data entry system where each data record is entered independently into the computer.
 The dual entry system also includes data validation drop-downs that ensure that the user is only entering appropriate data.
 For example, if a user is entering the height of an oyster to be 1000 cm, the data validation will reject this entry because there is a range of acceptable oyster heights that it will allow.
-The research coordinator will then reconcile any mismatch or errors in the dual data entry worksheets.
+The project research coordinator will then reconcile any mismatch or errors in the dual data entry worksheets.
 This double data entry system was created to reduce the chance of data entry errors and human-introduced errors.

 Water quality measured by field-crews